CantoLang/canto/docs/canto in a nutshell.md

 ###5.2 Instantiation of Definitions

-When a definition is instantiated, Bento constructs output by concatenating the constructions and blocks it contains, in the order in which they appear.
+When a definition is instantiated, Canto constructs output by concatenating the constructions and blocks it contains, in the order in which they appear.
 So, if we have the following definitions:
 ```
     start_tag [| <h1> |]

     end_tag [| </h1> |]

-    hello [=
+    hello {
         start_tag;
         [| Hello, world. |]
         end_tag;
-    =]
+    }
 ```

-then Bento handles the construction
+then Canto handles the construction
 ```
     hello;
 ```